 Estado Vegetal (N.Y.
 Premiere)

-Estado Vegetal (Vegetative State) is an exuberant and polyphonic monologue by Chilean theater artist Manuela Infante.
-Inspired by the revolutionary thinking of philosopher Michael Marder and neurobiologist Stefano Mancuso, the work probes the concepts of plant intelligence and communication, examining the impossibility of dialogue between humans and plants.
+Estado Vegetal (Vegetative State) is an exuberant and polyphonic one-woman show by playwright/director Manuela Infante, one of the most prolific voices in contemporary Chilean and Latin American theater.
+Created by an all-woman team and inspired by the revolutionary thinking of philosopher Michael Marder and neurobiologist Stefano Mancuso, the individual stories of Estado Vegetal branch out from a motorcyclist's collision with a tree and proceed to imagine a scenario in which plants decide to reclaim their kingdom.
+Probing the concepts of plant intelligence and communication, the work examines the impossibility of dialogue between humans and plants and proposes a post-anthropocentric theater.

 Estado Vegetal was developed, in part, during a BAC Artist Residency.
 Leadership support for international residencies at BAC is provided by the Ford Foundation.